 Table 10: Asset Meters embedded within equipment and are a d.c. measuring device should meet the following criteria:

-LIMITS OF ERROR AT STATED SYSTEM POWER FACTOR
+CONDITION | LIMITS OF ERROR AT STATED SYSTEM POWER FACTOR |

-Voltage expressed as the operational range of the device
+Voltage expressed as the operational range of the device | Current expressed as the operational range of the device | Power Factor | Limits of Error |

 a.
-Where Un is one of the nominal voltage values for d.c. meters specified in BS EN/IEC 62052-11 section 4.1.1 Table 1
+Where Un is one of the nominal voltage values for d.c. meters specified in BS EN/IEC 62052-11 section 4.1.1 Table 1 |

-The equipment shall have a facility to download from the Asset Meter, either locally or remotely: cumulative energy registers; instantaneous parameters (i.e. power); Demand Period energy values19: and any scaling factors (e.g. the pulse value/scaling factor for a pulse output based on power or energy) programmed to be sent to, or retrieved by an Instation.
+The equipment shall have a facility to download from the Asset Meter, either locally or remotely: cumulative energy registers; instantaneous parameters (i.e. power); Demand Period energy values: and any scaling factors (e.g. the pulse value/scaling factor for a pulse output based on power or energy) programmed to be sent to, or retrieved by an Instation.

 An Asset Meter can use push and/or pull methods of communication.